 Concentration Coordinator: Ryan Wells (Associate Professor)

-Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor and Associate Dean of Research and Engagement), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (Adjunct Associate Professor), Chrystal George Mwangi (Assistant Professor), Ryan Wells(Associate Professor)
+Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor and Senior Associate Dean), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (Adjunct Associate Professor), Chrystal George Mwangi (Assistant Professor), Ryan Wells(Associate Professor)